 What’s a critical aspect of your pregnancy journey?
 Water you know, it's h20.

-Dehydration can cause health problems and complications for babies in utero - diminished amniotic fluid; reduced production of breast milk (for those that wish to breast feed); and preterm labour.
+Dehydration can cause health problems and complications for babies in utero - diminished amniotic fluid; reduced production of breast milk; and preterm labour.
 It can trigger Braxton Hicks contractions, and drinking water is one of the recommended courses of action to ease these types of contractions.

 So, what are the common symptoms of dehydration?
-Well, you will need to watch out for dark coloured urine (straw-coloured /light is perfect); not weeing often (less than 3 times a day); dry mouth and eyes and - of course - feeling thirsty.
-This can progress to other symptoms which are more concerning, such as lightheadedness, dizziness, constipation, headaches and fatigue.
+Well, you will need to watch out for dark coloured urine (straw-coloured /light is perfect); not peeing often (less than 3 times a day); dry mouth and eyes and - of course - feeling thirsty.
+Listen to your body.
+This can progress to other symptoms, such as lightheadedness, dizziness, constipation, headaches and fatigue.

 So, how much water should I drink each day during pregnancy?